 About Lisa Phillips

-In addition to her 10 years as a Camp Director, Lisa has worked in both film and television; has taught Musical Theatre to children and youth for 11 years; and has worked for several not-for-profit organizations.
+In addition to her 10 years as a summer Camp Director, Lisa has worked in both film and television; has taught Musical Theatre to children and youth for 11 years; and has worked for several not-for-profit organizations.
 She holds a degree in Psychology along with post-graduate certificates in Arts Administration and Children’s Mental Health.
-Most recently, Lisa has combined her entrepreneurial spirit and passion for marketing to become CEO and Founder of Canada’s Academy of Stage and Studio Arts.
+Most recently, Lisa has combined her entrepreneurial spirit and passion for marketing to work with a business coaching company and an international parenting program.

 Since her book was published in late October 2012, Lisa’s work and opinions have gone viral.
 She’s written three articles for The Washington Post, which together have reached over 140,000 social media shares.
 For National Arts Advocacy Day in the U.S.A., Lisa had the honour of joining world-renowned cellist, Yo-Yo Ma, and Guns N’ Roses drummer, Matt Sorum, in an Americans for the Arts panel discussion about the importance of the arts.
 She’s also been featured on Rhino OnAir, Global TV, Americans for the Arts, The Toronto Star and dozens of arts and leadership websites around the world.
 To even further propel her message on the necessity of arts and leadership education, Lisa regularly publishes her own blog posts on The Artistic Edge’s website.